rust-lang/rust/README.md

   directory or its parents to override the default settings of rustfmt.
 * After successful compilation, a `rustfmt` executable can be found in the target directory.
+* If you're having issues compiling Rustfmt (or compile errors when trying to install), make sure you have the most recent version of Rust installed.

 ## License